-The Sport is designed purely for on-road driving, while the Longitude can handle light duty tracks or slippery surfaces, such as snow and gravel.
+The Sport is designed purely for on-road driving, while the Longitude and Limited can handle light duty tracks or slippery surfaces, such as snow and gravel.

-Even with their more advanced four-wheel drive systems, the Limited and Trailhawk don’t have the ability of dedicated off-roaders.
-That’s mainly because their car-derived suspension (it shares its architecture with an Alfa Romeo) is not as effective for handling very rough or rocky tracks.
+Even with its more advanced four-wheel drive system, the Trailhawk does not have the ability of a dedicated off-roader.
+That’s mainly because its car-derived suspension (it shares its architecture with an Alfa Romeo) is not as effective for handling very rough or rocky tracks.

-That said, the dual-range gearing fitted to both models helps in tricky conditions.
+That said, its dual-range gearing (also fitted to the former diesel Longitude) helps in tricky conditions.

-The Trailhawk’s taller suspension and solid underbody protection adds ground clearance and confidence.
-Its smart traction control system and locking rear differential controls wheelspin, delivering drive to the wheels with most grip.
-While the Trailhawk won’t match the likes of a Toyota LandCruiser or Jeep Wrangler off road, it is surprisingly capable across a broad range of surfaces and will easily out-perform key alternatives such as the Nissan X-Trail and Honda CR-V.
+In addition, the Trailhawk’s taller suspension and solid underbody protection adds ground clearance and confidence.
+And its smart traction control system and locking rear differential controls wheelspin, delivering drive to the wheels with most grip.
+While the Trailhawk won’t match the likes of a Toyota Prado or Jeep Wrangler off road, it is surprisingly capable across a broad range of surfaces and will easily out-perform key alternatives such as the Nissan X-Trail, Mazda CX-5 and Hyundai Tucson.